Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Benny Hinn (Toufik Benedictus Hinn)

-About: Hinn was born in 1952 - in Jaffa, then in the newly-established state of Israel.
+About: Hinn was born in 1952 - in Jaffa, then in the newly established state of Israel.
 His family emigrated to Canada soon after the 1967 Arab-Israeli 'Six-Day War'.
 In later life, heavily influenced by evangelists Kathryn Kuhlman and Aimee Semple Mcpherson, he began claiming that God was using him as a conduit for healing, and began holding healing services in the Orlando Christian Center, which he founded in 1963.
 Not long after that his so called "miracle crusades" began to be held at large stadiums and auditoriums across the country.

 Benny Hinn is yet another in a long line of Tele-evangelists who preach that God does not want His people to want for anything in this life and, if they do, they are somehow lacking.
 However, it seems that his teachings are wackier than most.
-For example, as pointed out by The Wittenburg Door
+For example,

 he once taught that the Trinity is actually nine persons, because each member of the Trinity--Father, Son, Holy Spirit--is also a Trinity - that God talks to him more frequently than he talked to Moses, that a man rose from the dead in his presence, while another turned into a snake, that angels come to his bedroom to speak to him.